Training and Technical Assistance

 NYAPRS is a statewide coalition of agencies and individuals who use and/or provide recovery-oriented community based mental services.
 NYAPRS works to improve services and social conditions for people with psychiatric disabilities or diagnoses, and those with trauma-related conditions by promoting their recovery, rehabilitation and rights.
 NYAPRS is funded via membership dues.

-Training Program: The NYAPRS Training Collective offers provider organizations the opportunity for collaborative training opportunities and resources with the aim of increasing attention and reflection on the principles of recovery and rehabilitation in mental health services.
+Training Program: NYAPRS offers provider organizations the opportunity for collaborative training opportunities, technical assistance, and resources with the aim of increasing attention and reflection on the principles of recovery and rehabilitation in mental health services.
 NYAPRS training programs are available to mental health providers, employment services, educational institutions, peer operated services, trainers, and all those seeking to transform services.

 The Village Integrated Service Agency provides training on the principles and practice of the recovery model and psychosocial rehabilitation.
 Training topics include whole-person approaches to intensive case management, dual diagnosis, employment, housing, community integration and medication collaboration.
 Consultations are also provided on outcomes and recovery-oriented leadership.
 This organization has trained individuals from around the United States and throughout the world.